-Seahawks receiving corps takes another hit as David Moore hurts shoulder and will be ‘out a while’
+Seahawks receiving corps takes another hit as David Moore injures shoulder and will be ‘out a while’

 Moore and Metcalf had projected as two of the team’s top four receivers after Lockett and Brown.

-Now, the only other two receivers on the roster who have a reception in an NFL game are Darboh and Malik Turner, who had two last season.
+Now, the only other receivers on the roster who have an NFL reception are Darboh and Malik Turner, who had two last season.
 Turner was the only other receiver to play a snap with the starting unit last week at Minnesota other than Lockett, Brown and Moore.

 Darboh, a third-round pick in 2017 who has yet to play in the preseason but is now healthy and expected to play significantly against the Chargers Saturday, could also suddenly become a factor, especially playing on the outside, where Moore has spent most of his time.